jsayol/FireSQL/test/README.md

-## Steps to set up the test environment
+## Setting up the test environment

 1. Create a new Firebase project
 2. Enable Firestore in the project